Ultimate Family Road Trip Guide: Jordan

 Petra By Night

-When you walk through the Siq there are candles lit along the way and it’s magical and serve as a passage way right up to the Treasury and you can admire it in the dark with all those beautiful lights on around you.
+When you walk through the Siq there are about 1500 candles lit along the way and it’s magical and serve as a passage way right up to the Treasury and you can admire it in the dark with all those beautiful lights on around you.
 They’ll play live traditional music while you sit in the sand and enjoy the view.
-A beautiful

 On the second day pass the Treasury and walk to the other side of Petra and walk up to the amazing Monastery and after that walk through the street of facades one last time and check out the theatre before you leave this ancient city.

 This city is very much focused on sea activities.
 Aqaba is the place to be for a dive or a snorkel and it’s very beautiful underwater.
 The sea food is also to die for here, so make sure to have a little taste of that.

 When in Aqaba don’t forget to visit the Johud Al-Alayi Bazaar (Women’s Bazaar).
 This bazaar opposite the city’s visitors’ centre helps woman.
 Three times a week this bazaar is open and local woman sell their beautiful handmade work, like scarfs, dresses, jewellery and soap.

 Spend some time relaxing in this city at sea or at your hotel’s pool.
 Go on a glass boat tour that will take you to a quiet beach to hang out in the sun for a while away from the busy city.
 The ultimate vacay after your trip.